National Institute of Advanced Manufacturing Technology

-National Institute of Advanced Manufacturing Technology (NIAMT) formerly known as the National Institute of Foundry and Forge Technology (NIFFT) is a premier public engineering and research institution in Ranchi.
+National Institute of Advanced Manufacturing Technology (NIAMT) formerly known as the National Institute of Foundry and Forge Technology (NIFFT) is a premier public technical research institution in Ranchi, Jharkhand, India.
+It is a Deemed to be University under the Ministry of Education (MoE), Government of India.
+It is one of the autonomous institutes under the NIT+ system in India.

 It was established in 1966 by the Government of India in collaboration with UNDP – UNESCO to provide qualified engineers and specialists for running foundry and forge industries.
-It is an autonomous and Centrally Funded Technical Institute (CFTI) by Ministry of Education (MOE), Government of India.
+It is a National Institute as well as Deemed to be University and is Centrally Funded by Ministry of Education (MoE), Government of India.